isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 <br>

-* <b>Accreditation Scheme for Laboratories (SAC-SINGLAS</b>This scheme&nbsp; evaluate s the technical competence of testing and calibration laboratories based on the general requirements of ISO/IEC 17025 and specific technical requirements of each field.
+* <b> Accreditation Scheme for Laboratories (SAC-SINGLAS: </b>This scheme&nbsp; evaluate s the technical competence of testing and calibration laboratories based on the general requirements of ISO/IEC 17025 and specific technical requirements of each field.
 For medical testing and medical imaging laboratory, the standard is ISO 15189.
 &nbsp;<br>

 <br>